krobelus/rate/README.md

 ## SICK certificates

-If `rate` rejects a proof, it outputs and checks a certificate of incorrectness that tells you which proof step failed and why..
-The certificate can also be checked again with the `sick-check` binary which is much faster than a full proof checker (install `sick-check` using `cargo install rate-sick-check` for a stable version, or `cargo install --path rate-sick-check` to install from a local checkout).
+If `rate` rejects a proof, it checks a certificate of incorrectness that contains information on which proof step failed and why.
+The certificate can be written to a file with the `-S` option and checked separately with the `sick-check` binary which is much faster than a full proof checker (install `sick-check` using `cargo install rate-sick-check` for a stable version, or `cargo install --path rate-sick-check` to install from a local checkout).
 These certificates are useful to protect against bugs in the checker code.

 ## Other utilities